.357 Magnum Ammo

 What is .357 Magnum?

 The Remington Model 8C police carbine chambered in .357 Mag could penetrate early car body panels that stopped .38 Spl — a real tactical consideration for Depression-era law enforcement dealing with heavily armed bank robbers.
-The S&W registered Magnum (later the Model 27) became the prestige police revolver.
+The S&W Registered Magnum (later the Model 27) became the prestige police revolver.
 Virtually every major U.S. police agency carried .357 Magnum revolvers until semi-automatics displaced them in the 1980s.

 The .357 / .38 Special relationship

 Every .357 Magnum revolver also chambers .38 Special ammunition.
+This isn’t a quirk — it’s the design.

-- .38 Special standard: ~700–800 fps, ~170–200 ft-lbs — mild recoil, cheaper, adequate for defensive use
+- .38 Special standard: ~700–800 fps, ~170–200 ft-lbs — mild recoil, cheap, adequate for defensive use

 - .38 Special +P: ~900–950 fps, ~200–250 ft-lbs — more recoil, better performance